UoB-COMSM0166/2026-group-9/README.md

 <a id="state-machine-diagram"></a>

-### 3.3: State Machine Diagram representing the Lifecycle of Game.
+### 3.3: State Machine Diagram representing the Lifecycle of Game

 The State Machine Diagram shows the dynamic progression logic of Kill That Virus!.
 The system initializes at the START_MENU and transitions into a series of combat states (LEVEL_1 to LEVEL_3) based on kill count triggers.
 A significant state transition occurs upon completing Level 3, where the ProgressionManager hands over control to the showComicBook module.
 This architectural choice ensures that the narrative conclusion is treated as a distinct state, isolating the comic-rendering logic from the primary combat engine.
 Any failure state (HP ≤ 0) is globally handled by transitioning to GAME_OVER, allowing for a complete system reset back to the menu.